Kuber: In Byzantine Macedonia

 Seal of Mauros, one of Kuber's chief associates, from 684–685 AD.
 The inscription says: "Of Mauros, patrikios and archon of the Sermesianoi and Bulgaroi".

 Kuber and his people moved as far as the region of Thessaloniki.
 He decided to settle together with the Sermesianoi in a plain and sent his envoy to the Byzantine Emperor, whom the Miracles of Saint Demetrios did not name, to request his permission.
 The emperor gave his consent and ordered the nearby Slavic tribe of the Dragovites to supply Kuber and his people with food.
 However, Kuber's people still wanted to go back to their ancestral homes and started to disperse.
 Fearing of the decline of his power base, Kuber asked the emperor to forbid the Sermesianoi to leave the plain and to confirm Kuber's position as their ruler.
 His request seems to have been rejected, because he attempted to seize Thessaloniki, taking advantage of a civil war in the city.
 However, Saint Demetrius unmasked Kuber's agents who tried to open the gates of Thessaloniki, hindering him from entering the city, according to the saint's hagiography.
-There is no more information of Kuber's life.

 Bulgaria of Kuber according to Bulgarian historiography.

-According to Vasil Zlatarski, Kuber established a state in Macedonia which existed in parallel with Khan Asparukh's Bulgarian Empire, this view has been adopted by other Bulgarian scholars.
-They also write that the Byzantine Emperor Justinian II who had subjugated the Slavic tribes around Thessaloniki was ambushed and defeated by the Bulgars from Kuber's state on his return to Constantinople in 689.
-Furthermore, they claim that Asparukh's son, Tervel, cooperated with his "uncles in the region of Thessaloniki" against the Byzantine Emperor Justinian II, according to the inscription on the Madara Rider.
+There is no more information about Kuber's life in the Miracles.
+However, he is linked to the ambush and defeat of Byzantine Emperor Justinian II at the hands of the Bulgars in 689, on his return to Constantinople from a campaign "to subjugate the Bulgars and the Sclavinians" around Thessaloniki.
+According to Veselin Beshevliev, based on an inscription on the Madara Rider, Kuber may have also had help from Khan Asparukh's son, Tervel, who is said to have cooperated against Justinian II with his "uncles in the region of Thessaloniki".
+Walter Pohl rejected this theory, arguing that it is highly doubtful, since it relied on circular reasoning and contradicts other historical evidence.
+Eventually, Kuber's attempted "statelet" proved ephemeral, and his Bulgars are assumed to have quickly been assimilated by the surrounding Slavs.
+Other historians reject the theory.

 The Macedonian archaeologist Ivan Mikulčić attributes the treasures found at Vrap and Ersekë to Kuber's people, thus argues that Kuber's Bulgars moved to those areas after the failed attempt to capture Thessaloniki.